xipki/xipki/README.md

     ```sh
     tar xvf xipki-pki-<version>.tar.gz
     ```
-    The following steps use `$XIPKI_HOME` to point to the unpacked root folder
+    The following steps use `$XIPKI_HOME` to point to the unpacked root folder.

+    **Steps 2 - 5 can be skipped if you just want to try out.**

 2. Adapt the database configuration (optional)

   This step may be skipped if you just want to try out XiPKI.

   In the folder `$XIPKI_HOME/xipki/ca-config`, copy the CA database configuration template file `example/ca-db.properties-<type>` to `ca-db.properties`, and the OCSP database configuration file `example/ocsp-db.properties-<type>` to `ocsp-db.properties`, and then adapt them.

   The database users must have both the read and right permissions.

 3. Configure PKCS#11 device (optional)

    This step is only required if the real PKCS#11 device instead of the emulator is used.

-  * In file etc/org.xipki.security.pkcs11.cfg, change the pkcs11.confFile as follows:
+  * In file etc/org.xipki.security.pkcs11.cfg, change the pkcs11.confFile as
+    follows:

     ```sh
     pkcs11.confFile = xipki/security/pkcs11-conf-hsm.xml

     #pkcs11.confFile = xipki/security/pkcs11-conf-emulator.xml
     ```
-  * In file xipki/security/pkcs11-conf-hsm.xml, change the PKCS#11 configuration.
+  * In file xipki/security/pkcs11-conf-hsm.xml, change the PKCS#11
+    configuration.

 4. Configure how to handle SSL client certificate (optional)

   This step is only required if the CA is behind a reverse proxy apache httpd.

-  * In file etc/org.xipki.ca.server.cfg, change the sslCertInHttpHeader as follows:
+  * In file etc/org.xipki.ca.server.cfg, change the sslCertInHttpHeader as
+    follows:

     ```sh
     sslCertInHttpHeader = true
     ```

   * configure the proxy to forward the headers via mod_proxy with the following configuration

     ```sh
     RequestHeader set SSL_CLIENT_VERIFY "%{SSL_CLIENT_VERIFY}s"